 When the regular meeting resumed the following morning, Billy Durant was stunned to discover that the bankers had had a radical change of heart.
 They were now prepared to back the $15 million loan package.
 The bankers said in no uncertain terms that Wilfred had single-handedly saved GM.

 Wilfred had not, however, saved Billy Durant.
-The bankers were weary of Durant’s spendthrift style and lack of managerial ability.
+The bankers were weary of Durant’s spendthrift style and limited managerial ability.
 A major condition of the loan package was the establishment of a new board of directors, which wasted no time in forcing Durant out.
 James Storrow replaced Durant as interim president.

 Although Wilfred had saved GM, the Lelands’ reward was a bitter one.
 The board set GM’s annual loan payments nearly equal to Cadillac’s total annual income, essentially making Cadillac responsible for repaying the entire loan.
 The board also assigned Wilfred and Henry Leland to reorganize and optimize the production methods of GM’s other divisions while simultaneously cutting the Lelands’ salaries in half, supposedly in the spirit of fiduciary thrift.
 In short, the Lelands now had radically increased responsibilities, no increased authority, and dramatically reduced pay.
 (When Billy Durant regained control of the company in 1915, he repeatedly promised to compensate the Lelands with stock for their lost wages of the previous five years, although he never actually followed through.)